GnyaneshB/AlexNet-Implementation-through-a-Transfer-Learning-Approach-from-Scratch/README.md

 # AlexNet Implementation
 > **A Transfer Learning Approach using Pytorch**

+This architecture was evolved in the year 2012 designed by Alex Krizhevsky in collaboration with his Ph.D Advisor Ilya Sutskever and Geoffrey Hinton and Ilya Sutskever.

+It competed in the ILSVRC'2012.
+This paper - [https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf] ImageNet Classification with Deep Convolutional
+Neural Networks is considered as one of the most influential one in Computer Vision.

 ## Task
 To predict the class label of an image given as input from the provided dataset (CIFAR-10).